INeedJobToStartWork/BetterNPM/README.md

 - Documentation is outdated
 - Types are outdated
 - Not friendly for developers to use it as Dependency
+- Not minified

 ## Mission

+- 100% original functionality (Maybe extras sometimes)
+- Refactor on Typescript
 - Make Dependencies easier in use for developers of external packages
 - Up-to-date documentation
 - Correct types